Ancient Aliens: Critical response by guests

 Many guests featured in episodes of the series have publicly expressed skepticism of the series' premise or of the ancient astronaut hypothesis.
 In the pilot episode, Sister Ilia Delio of the Washington Theological Union repeated comments made previously about the predilection for literalism common among supporters of the ancient astronaut hypothesis:

 At a 2014 hearing of the House Committee on Science, Seth Shostak said, "The public is fascinated with the idea that we may be being visited now, or maybe in the past," but there is not any evidence which has convinced him "that we were visited in [historical] times."
 Shostak has appeared in twelve episodes.
-In a 2018 episode of The Joe Rogan Experience, Robert Schoch said promoters of the ancient astronaut hypothesis "want everything to be 'ancient aliens'," which in his view was "sort of a cop-out".
+In a 2018 episode of The Joe Rogan Experience, Robert Schoch said promoters of the ancient astronaut hypothesis "want everything to be 'ancient aliens'", which in his view was "sort of a cop-out".
 He added those same promoters are often motivated to sell books, DVDs, and conference tickets instead of presenting facts.
 Belief in the ancient alien hypothesis and other ancient mysteries "fills a void" for some people, according to Schoch, but he "tries to fill that void with something real."

 William Shatner, who appeared in the Season 16 episode "William Shatner Meets Ancient Aliens ", told Inverse: "I had some spirited discussions with these experts who believe aliens were here, and like most people, I was dubious about the whole thing."
-He added, "they intrigued me enough to think something's going on."
+He added, "They intrigued me enough to think something's going on."

 Related media

+Many guests featured on Ancient Aliens appear in other History channel series and specials, such as The Secret of Skinwalker Ranch, America's Book of Secrets, and The Curse of Oak Island.
+Segments from those series have appeared in Ancient Aliens.
+William Shatner, who appears in two episodes of Ancient Aliens, presents The UnXplained which explores many of the topics featured in episodes Ancient Aliens.
+Shatner narrated the English-language version of Mystery of the Gods (1976) which was based on von Däniken's books published after Chariots of the Gods?.

 Ancient Aliens meme

-Tsoukalos's appearances in Ancient Aliens inspired a meme highlighting his unusual hairstyle overlaid with the caption: "I'm not saying it was aliens … but …" Variations of the meme were uploaded by users as early as November 2010.
+Tsoukalos's appearances in Ancient Aliens inspired a meme highlighting his unusual hairstyle overlaid with the caption: "I'm not saying it was aliens ... but ..."
+Variations of the meme were uploaded by users as early as November 2010.
 According to Dictionary.com, the meme mimicked "the tone of conviction used by Tsoukalos to present unfounded far-fetched pseudo-logic as fact."

 Alien Con

-From 2016 to 2018, A&E Networks co-produced several installments of Alien Con, a convention inspired by the series.
-Footage from the 2016 and 2017 conventions appeared in several episodes which aired during Seasons 11 and 12.
-Highlights from the November 2018 convention in Baltimore were included in several episodes that aired in 2019, most prominently the episode "Project Hybrid".
+From 2016 to 2018, A&E Networks co-produced a number of multi-day events branded as "Alien Con".
+Some events were organized as symposia, and others were organized as residential conventions similar to Worldcon.
+Guests from the series hosted several panels, in addition to offering book signings and photos.
+Footage from the conventions hosted in 2016 and 2017 appeared in several episodes in Seasons 11, 12 and 13.
+Highlights from the 2018 Baltimore Alien Con were featured during the Season 14 episode "Project Hybrid".